Fibromyalgia Service Dog: How It Works and How to Get One

 Steps to Obtaining a Service Dog for Fibromyalgia

 Obtaining a service dog involves simple steps to ensure the service dog meets the handler’s needs.
 ESA Pet offers a streamlined, legally compliant process.
-However, it’s essential first to get and complete the service dog’s training.
-Here are the steps to obtain a service dog letter through ESA Pet:
+However, getting and completing the service dog’s training is essential.

 1. Acquire and Train the Dog

 Obtain a suitable dog and ensure it has the necessary training.
 You can adopt a fully trained service dog or work with professional trainers to prepare a dog.
+This step guarantees the dog is ready to provide the required support once the letter is issued.

 2. Pre-Questionnaire for Pre-Qualification

 ESA Pet begins the letter process with a pre-questionnaire.
 This questionnaire helps assess whether the individual qualifies for a service dog letter.
+It gathers details about the applicant’s symptoms and disability-related requirements.
+This helps determine eligibility for a service dog.

 3. Teleconsultation with a Licensed Mental Health Professional (LMHP)